nditcommunity/nditcommunity.github.io/README.md

 We try to keep specific discourse in tickets and PRs.
 We also plan & brainstorm more generally in the [#community-website](https://nd-in-tech.slack.com/archives/C06TM05PNNR) channel in the Neurodiversity In Tech Slack Workspace ([join here](nd-in-tech.org)).

-### Can I ask others to help?
+### Can I refer friends or colleagues?

 Yes, please.
-We're open to all of the help that we can get.
+We're open to all minds & labor offered.

 ## Open-Source Software (OSS)